sawaken/cscheme/README.md

 Specifications
 --------------
-This Scheme implementation is aiming for meeting all of specifications on R5RS.
+This Scheme implementation is aiming for meeting all of the specifications on R5RS.

 Release